HeyYouWhoMe/BroadcastViewer/README.md

     [faademoeventhub]
 ```

-And hey presto, there's a nice looking event hub!
+### > And hey presto, there's a nice looking event hub!

 ![](assets/data.png "")

-If you compare the raw results with the blue screen above that showed the raw data, you will see the original InfoDic that I turned into a query, here in Microsoft's Azure Event Hub!
+### > If you compare the raw results with the blue screen above that showed the raw data, you will see the original InfoDic that I turned into a query, here in Microsoft's Azure Event Hub!
+As explained earlier, missing InfoDic fields just mean that the transmitting device didn't have those values to transmit at that particular point in time.

 Fabulous!